harrystech/arthur-tools/README.md

 We have some tools that we developed originally for [Project Arthur](https://github.com/harrystech/arthur-redshift-etl) which then appeared to be more generally useful.
 So here they are.

+## Sending CloudWatch logs to Elasticsearch Service

+The package `cloudwatch_logs` contains a service that enables to easily send logs from CloudWatch into a Elasticsearch Service.

+See the [README](./cloudwatch_logs/README.md) for more details about installatioon and usage.

 ## JSON-formatted Logging

 The package `json_logging` supports regular Python logging to be formatted as JSON